 Diction is simply your choice of words.
 There is no single, correct diction in the English language; rather, different words or phrases are used in different contexts, as in the following example:

-All of these words mean the same thing—that is, they have the same denotation—but you would not use them interchangeably: a police officer or employer could interpret screw-up as an insult, while your friends at the bar after a hockey game might think oversight is pretentious.
+All of these words mean the same thing—that is, they have the same denotation—but you would not use them interchangeably: a police officer or employer would interpret screw-up as an insult, while your friends at the bar after a hockey game would think oversight is pretentious.

 The details